How to automate subsets

 Define your subsets

-The first step in defining your subset is to create it with a proper name using the naming convention recommended in the Planual 1.06-01 Subset Naming Convention
+The first step in defining your subset is to create it with a proper name using the naming convention recommended in the Planual 1.06-01 Subset Naming Convention.

-- A prefix (ls, sub, ss) to indicate that the list is a subset of a larger list.
+- A prefix (ls, sub, ss) to indicate that the list is a subset of a larger list.- The name of the parent list.- A colon followed by a description of the list subset.

 In our example, we are going to create and manage a subset of a Country list that is available for planning (meaning we create our subset with the name 'ss Country: Available for planning').